IPMUCD3/ipmucd3.github.io/a3n.md

 * Fudan University
 * University of Hawaii
 * University of Hongkong
+* Kobayashi-Maskawa Institute for the Origin of Particles and the Universe (KMI), University of Nagoya
 * Kavli Institute for Astronomy and Astrophysics (KIAA), Peking University
 * Leung Center for Cosmology and Particle Astrophysics (LeCosPA), National Taiwan University
 * Shanghai Jiaotong University